-Dream jobs are hard to come by, but Avalon McKenzie has managed to dial hers in to a T. She’s an experienced illustrator, designer and art director who also happens to be vegan, so it’s only fitting she was recently named a Global Art Director of Whole Foods.
+Dream jobs are hard to come by, but Avalon McKenzie has managed to dial hers in to a T. She’s an experienced illustrator, designer and art director who also happens to be vegan, so it’s only fitting she was recently named Global Art Director of Whole Foods.
 She’s also the most demure, unassuming person — you’d never guess that her resume includes stints at Free People and Victoria’s Secret.
 And if all that isn’t enough, she’s drop dead gorgeous and has the most enviable understated style.
-We were over the moon when Avalon invited us over to show us how she likes to entertain at home.
-Like everything she does, it was fresh and seemingly effortless.
+We were over the moon when Avalon invited us to her place to show us how she likes to entertain at home.
+Like everything she does, it was fresh, chic and seemingly effortless.

 Wow, we love your home.
 Tell us about how you found it:

 A good friend sent us the listing for our house.
 We were casually considering buying at the time.
 The previous owners, who updated the home, had similar taste, and we love Hyde Park, so we went for it.

 I have a growing collection of cookbooks, and a Pinterest board where I collect things I want to try.
 I use Alice Waters books and The Kitchn as references, when I need to learn the basics of something.
 I try to buy produce in-season, so I usually buy what looks most fresh and then come home and figure things out from there.

 Your perfect dinner party playlist:

 Leonard Cohen, Fleetwood Mac, Madeline Peyroux, The Rolling Stones, Cat Stevens, Neil Young, Serge Gainsbourg, and maybe a ‘90s hit or two.